 Before purchasing keep in mind all the dry suits by the leading manufacturers adhere to the strictest quality management.
 So look for what you actually need, depending upon your size, area of diving, the temperature of the water where you want to dive, and whether you personally feel comfortable in it.
 Any person’s decision about a particular dry suit may not necessarily reflect the other person’s experience.
 So, you look for what suits you best and follow our guide along the way.

 Q1: What should I wear under the Drysuit?

-A1: Depending upon the temperature of the water and the material used in the drysuit, you can opt for a short linen wear or thermal wear.
-While some dry suits offer complete thermal protection from the cold waters, some offer broad range water temperature usability at the cost of some thermal insulation.
+A1: Depending upon the temperature of the water and the material used in the drysuit, you can opt for short linen wear or thermal wear.
+While some dry suits offer complete thermal protection from the cold waters, some offer broad-range water temperature usability at the cost of some thermal insulation.